-IMPORTANT: If you abort a deployment, the previous image will not be restored and the contents of the thin client's flash drive will be corrupted.
+- IMPORTANT: If you abort a deployment, the previous image will not be restored and the contents of the thin client's flash drive will be corrupted.
 In this state, the thin client must be reimaged using a USB flash drive.

 - Turn off the target thin client.

 - Insert the USB flash drive.

-- 3. Turn on the thin client.
+- Turn on the thin client.

+- NOTE: The screen remains black for 10-15 seconds while the thin client detects and boots from the USB flash drive.
+If the thin client fails to boot from the USB flash drive, try unplugging all other USB devices and repeat the procedure.

-Managing a ThinPro profile
+Managing a client profile

-A ThinPro profile contains the connections, settings, and customizations that were configured using the Connection Manager and various Control Panel utilities.
+A client profile contains the connections, settings, and customizations that you configured using Connection Manager and Control Panel.
 A profile is saved in a configuration file that is specific to the version of HP ThinPro in which it was created.

-NOTE: A profile can also be preconfigured and deployed using the Profile Editor and Automatic Update (see Using the Profile Editor on page 62 and HP Smart Client Services on page 58 for more information).
+NOTE: A client profile can also be preconfigured and deployed using Profile Editor and Automatic Update (see Profile Editor on page 60 and HP Smart Client Services on page 56 for more information).

-Saving a ThinPro profile to an FTP server
+Saving a client profile to an FTP server

-To save a ThinPro profile to an FTP server:
+To save a client profile to an FTP server:

-- IMPORTANT: The directory on the FTP server where you intend to save the profile must already exist before initiating the save. - Select Management > ThinState in the Control Panel. - 2.
-Select the HP ThinPro configuration, and then click Next. - 3.
-Select save the configuration, and then click Next. - 4.
-Select on a FTP server, and then click Next. - 5.
+- IMPORTANT: The directory on the FTP server where you intend to save the profile must already exist before initiating the save. - Select Management > ThinState in Control Panel.
+1. - Select the HP ThinPro configuration, and then select Next.
+2.

+- 3. Select save the configuration, and then select Next. - 4.
+Select on a FTP server, and then select Next. - 5.
 Enter the FTP server information in the fields. - 6.
-Click Finish.
+Select Finish.

-Restoring a ThinPro profile using FTP or HTTP
+Restoring a client profile using FTP or HTTP

-To restore a ThinPro profile using FTP or HTTP:
+To restore a client profile using FTP or HTTP:

-- 1. Select Management > ThinState in the Control Panel. - 2.
-Select the HP ThinPro configuration, and then click Next. - 3.
-Select restore a configuration, and then click Next. - 4.
-Select on a remote server, and then click Next. - 5.
+- Select Management > ThinState in Control Panel. - 2.
+Select the HP ThinPro configuration, and then select Next. - 3.
+Select restore a configuration, and then select Next. - 4.
+Select on a remote server, and then select Next. - 5.
 Select either the FTP or HTTP protocol, and then type the server information in the fields. - NOTE: The Username and Password fields are not required if you are using the HTTP protocol. - 6.
-Click Finish.
+Select Finish.

-Saving a ThinPro profile to a USB flash drive
+Saving a client profile to a USB flash drive

-To save a ThinPro profile to a USB flash drive:
+To save a client profile to a USB flash drive:

-- 1. Insert a USB flash drive into a USB port on the thin client. - Select Management > ThinState in the Control Panel. - 3.
-Select the HP ThinPro configuration, and then click Next. - 4.
-Select save the configuration, and then click Next. - 5.
-Select on a USB key, and then click Next. - 6.
-Select the USB flash drive. - 7.
-Click Browse. - 8.
+- 1. Insert a USB flash drive into a USB port on the thin client. - Select Management > ThinState in Control Panel. - 3.
+Select the HP ThinPro configuration, and then select Next. - 4.
+Select save the configuration, and then select Next. - 5.
+Select on a USB key, and then select Next. - Select the USB flash drive. - Select Browse. - 8.
 Navigate to the desired location on the USB flash drive and assign a file name to the profile. - 9.
-Click Save. - 10.
-Click Finish.
+Select Save. - 10.
+Select Finish.

-Restoring a ThinPro profile from a USB flash drive
+Restoring a client profile from a USB flash drive

-To restore a ThinPro profile from a USB flash drive:
+To restore a client profile from a USB flash drive:

-- Insert the USB flash drive containing the profile into a USB port on the target thin client. - 2.
-Select Management > ThinState in the Control Panel. - 3.
-Select the HP ThinPro configuration, and then click Next. - 4.
-Select restore a configuration, and then click Next. - Select on a USB key, and then click Next. - Select the USB key. - Click Browse. - 8.
-Double-click the desired configuration file on the USB key. - 9.
-Click Finish.
+- Insert the USB flash drive containing the profile into a USB port on the target thin client. - Select Management > ThinState in Control Panel. - 3.
+Select the HP ThinPro configuration, and then select Next. - 4.
+Select restore a configuration, and then select Next. - 5.
+Select on a USB key, and then select Next. - 6.
+Select the USB key. - Select Browse.

+- B. Double-click the desired configuration file on the USB key. - 9.
+Select Finish.